EvotecIT/PSEventViewer/Docs/Custom-Providers.md

 The JSON contract supports the same complete model as C#: explicit channels, localized strings, levels, tasks, opcodes, keywords, value maps, bit maps, event versions, field length/count references, and channel policy.
+Explicit `null` values for required members or typed collections are returned as structured validation errors by `Test-EVXProviderDefinition`; they do not fall through as deserializer or null-reference failures.

+Friendly event messages use `{FieldName}` placeholders.
+Windows reserves percent sequences while rendering message resources, including `%n`, `%0`, and `%%n`, so the validator rejects literal `%` characters in static message text instead of publishing a message that renders incorrectly.
+Put percent-bearing text such as `100%` or `literal %1` in a named string payload field; insertion values are treated as data.
+Manifest symbols are normalized to uppercase ASCII identifiers, so display names may still contain localized characters without producing invalid C symbols.

 ## Field types